 The biggest mining companies in the world set up the International Council on Mining and Metals.(21) Participating companies are committing to implement the so-called "Sustainable Development Framework": Companies will seek "independent' certification and report on 10 principles, including one that commits the mining companies to "Contribute to conservation of biodiversity and integrated approaches to land use planning".
 Industrial logging, too, has been "transformed" into a "sustainable" activity.
 Clearcut logging practices in primary forests were the main direct cause of forest loss in countries like Malaysia in the early 1990s.
 The practise was the focus of campaigns and calls for boycott of tropical timber in the global North already during the 1980s.
 Since then, so called "sustainable forest management" for timber production has been on the rise.
-FAO figures show that in 2010, about 1.6 million ha of forest already had some sort of management plan which according to FAO is an important step towards "sustainable forest management at the global level".
+FAO figures show that in 2010, about 1.6 million ha of forest already had some sort of management plan which according to FAO is an important step towards "sustainable forest management".
+FAO summarizes that "there is progress towards sustainable forest management at the global level".
 Yet forest loss continues largely unabated.